Wrapped in olive groves on the edge of Parga, Dracos Aparthotel has a peaceful setting and beautiful mountain views.

-- Properties with character
+- Properties with a traditional feel

 Food & Drink

 Facilities ► View all

 Make a splash in the pool, set in a stone terrace.
 If you'd prefer to lie in the Mediterranean sun, grab a sunbed and relax overlooking the exquisite surrounding views.

 This octagonal number is at the far end of the main pool, with a shallower depth for little legs.

 If you’re feeling peckish then head to the pool bar.
 You’ll be able to grab a buffet breakfast or a light snack, for example salads or sandwiches, throughout the day.